Healthcare in California: Healthcare Providers in California

+Types of Coverage

+Insurance can be offered in an individual or group plan.

+Group Insurance

+A group insurance plan is a type of health plan that gets an individual through a job, union or a retiree.
+Also called employer-based coverage, health insurance through a group plan is by a group of employees and their dependents who are insured together under an employer policy.

+Group insurances should be considered when one is self-employed, a contractor, work part-time, or are ineligible for employee-sponsored coverage.

+Employers can choose to enroll or decline a coverage that they are eligible for.
+Premium payments, if enrolled, may be covered by the employers.
+It is up to the employer whether or not they may cover premium costs.

+According to the Affordable Care Act, employers with more than 50 full-time employees must offer health insurance that meets minimum requirements for coverage and cost or be subjected to a fee.

+Individual Insurance

+An individual insurance plan is a type of health plan that an individual buys for themselves, or for themselves and their family.
+It is bought outside of an employer or association.

+Individual insurance is primarily accessed through Covered California- the state's official health insurance marketplace.
+You are able to shop for individual insurance if you do not get health insurance through an employer and do not quality for Medi-Cal or other public programs.

+The Affordable Care Act allows for Covered California to exist as a method of being able to buy private insurance.
+Individuals, families, and small businesses are able to buy insurance from the market place.
+Covered California is also able to help identify if an individual qualifies for Medi-Cal.

 Healthcare by region

 Los Angeles

 Los Angeles offers all available health care services.
 Notable health systems or hospitals in the region include Los Angeles County Department of Health Services, Kaiser Permanente, UCLA Health, Cedars-Sinai, Verity Health, Providence Health, UCI Medical Center, and Keck Hospital of USC.

 San Francisco Bay Area

 San Francisco offers all available health care services.
 Large health systems in Northern California include Sutter Health, Kaiser Permanente, UCSF Health, Dignity Health, and Stanford Medical.

 In 2018, a lawsuit was filed against Sutter Health for alleged antitrust.

 San Diego

 San Diego offers all available health care services.
 Notable health systems or hospitals in the region include Scripps Health, Kaiser Permanente, Naval Medical Center San Diego, UC San Diego Health, Tri-City Medical Center, Palomar Health, and Sharp HealthCare.